aldertzomer/Microbial-Genomics-2022/_episodes/70_Genome_Annotation.md

 ~~~
 {: .bash}

 The .txt files contain some statistics on how many annotated genes are found.
 The .gbk file contains a human readable format of the annotation, the .gff file a tabular format.
+Please inspect these files so that you are familiar with their contents.
+See [https://en.wikipedia.org/wiki/General_feature_format](https://en.wikipedia.org/wiki/General_feature_format) for some more information.

 > ## Challenge: How many coding regions did PROKKA find in the contigs?
 >